tommasocerruti/algolab-2024/README.md

    Each weekly POW is a great way to simulate the exam.
 Work on your time management and get comfortable with partial points.

 3. **Get Familiar with BGL and CGAL**
-   They may look intimidating initially, but you have code snippets and partial documentation.
+   They may look intimidating initially, but you have code snippets and the full documentation available at the exam.
 Make sure you know how to read official docs for extra features not covered in the snippets.

 4. **Partial Points**
    Don’t be afraid to go for partial solutions.
 Some test sets are easier and can give you a good chunk of points even if you don’t have the complete solution.

 5. **Explore Additional Repositories**
-   If you finish early, there are many repos of previous years containing extra practice problems (however due to the high volume of exercises it's likely you will not have the time to do them).
+   If you finish early, there are many repos of previous years containing extra practice problems (however due to the high volume of the exercises it's likely you will not have the time to do them).

 ---